-This article will examine the remedies available to you—the home buyer -- for defects in your newly purchased previously constructed home.
+This article will examine the remedies available to you—the home buyer—for defects in your newly purchased, previously constructed home.
 It will also suggest actions to consider when you find a home defect.

-New York has a long tradition of applying the rule "caveat emptor," or "let the buyer beware," to most disputes between buyers and sellers.
-Under “caveat emptor,” New York courts have ordinarily refused to compensate buyers for home defects found after the purchase unless the seller did something to actively thwart the buyer's efforts to inspect the property and find all of its defects.
+New York has a long tradition of applying the rule "caveat emptor," or "let the buyer beware," to disputes between home buyers and sellers.
+That means New York courts traditionally refused to compensate buyers for home defects found after the purchase, unless the seller did something to actively thwart the buyer's efforts to inspect the property and find all of its defects.

-New York law requires the seller to give you a disclosure statement before you sign the purchase contract.
+New York law requires the seller to give you, the buyer, a disclosure statement before you sign the purchase contract.
 (This comes from the Property Condition Disclosure Act (the PCDA) (N.Y.
 Real Prop.
 Law § § 460-467.)
-It also requires that the parties attach the disclosure statement to the purchase contract.
-For more information on the seller’s duties under the PCDA, and the disclosure statement itself, see Nolo’s article: "New York State Home Sellers: Disclosures Required Under State Law".
+The law also requires that the parties attach the disclosure statement to the purchase contract.

-This is a departure from some earlier court rulings saying that there was no remedy for a buyer under the PCDA.
-However, your ability to obtain damages under the PCDA depends on your ability to prove that the seller had actual knowledge of the defect, and did something to prevent you from finding out.
+If the seller gave you a disclosure statement, but it didn't mention a known defect, the seller might be liable to you for your actual damages under the PCDA.
+However, your ability to obtain damages under the PCDA depends on your ability to prove that the seller had actual knowledge of the defect and did something to prevent you from finding out.